brightway-lca/brightway-documentation/README.md

 | -b | `singlehtml` | create only a single html page |
 | -a | N/A | always write all output files |

-and preview the documentation by opening:
+You can now preview the documentation, built as a single html page at:

 ```
 _build/html/index.html
 ```

-4. [Build the documentation](https://www.sphinx-doc.org/en/master/usage/quickstart.html) (automatically): For automatic builds, providing a live preview of changes, run [`sphinx-autobuild`](https://github.com/executablebooks/sphinx-autobuild) from the repository root directory:
+1. You can build the documentation by triggering a build after every change to the source files, providing a "live" preview of changes.
+To trigger the automated builds, run [`sphinx-autobuild`](https://github.com/executablebooks/sphinx-autobuild) from the repository root directory:

 ```
 sphinx-autobuild sphinx _build/html -a